bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-In this section (01), you will learn about the basic types of navigation on websites and how the navigation process works in React.
-Now, if you think about the history of web layouts and web navigation, it's likely development of other great inventions throughout history.
+<p>In this section (01), you will learn about the basic types of navigation on websites and how the navigation process works in React.
+Now, if you think about the history of web layouts and web navigation, it's likely development of other great inventions throughout history.</p>
-For example, after the Wright Brothers flew the first plane in 1903 and Kitty Hawk, North Carolina, there was a period of a few decades where engineers were experimenting with different designs.
+<p>For example, after the Wright Brothers flew the first plane in 1903 and Kitty Hawk, North Carolina, there was a period of a few decades where engineers were experimenting with different designs.
 Planes with two or three sets of wings were the order of the day.
-Finally, after this initial exploration stage, airplane design settled down and the rules and best practices of building airplanes were established.
+Finally, after this initial exploration stage, airplane design settled down and the rules and best practices of building airplanes were established.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-b.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->